Temple Israel (Lafayette, Indiana)

+History

-The congregation, which was formed in 1849, was the second Jewish congregation organized in Indiana.
+The congregation, called Ahavas Achim Congregation, was formed on April 27, 1849, the second Jewish congregation organized in Indiana.
 In 1874 it became a founding member of the Union of American Hebrew Congregations.
 The congregation moved to its third and present location on Cumberland Avenue in West Lafayette.

-Historic building

-The Temple Israel building of 1866–1867, located at 17 South 7th St., was placed on the National Register of Historic Places in 1982.
+The Temple Israel building of 1866–1867, located at 17 South 7th Street, was renamed as Temple Israel in 1919.
 It is a two-story Rundbogenstil structure.
 The building was dedicated by Rabbi Isaac Mayer Wise.

+Morris M. Feuerlicht was rabbi of Temple Israel from 1901 to 1904.

+The building was placed on the National Register of Historic Places in 1982.

-In 1976 the old synagogue building was purchased from the Red Cross by the Unitarian Universalist Church of Lafayette, Indiana.
+In 1969 the building was sold to the American National Red Cross and was purchased in 1976 by the Unitarian Universalist Fellowship of Greater Lafayette.
 The UU congregation vacated this location in October 2007.